insper-riscv/core/docs/en/reference/isa/index.md

 - `rd`: Address of destination register;
 - `imm`: Immediate vector.

+Observation: In some cases, it is possible to see that a bit of the instruction represents a range of bits, such as imm[31:20], for example.
+These are situations where the most significant bits of the immediate value correspond to the most significant bit of the instruction sign extended.

 ### Opcode

 Opcodes are 7-bit segments of the instruction vector.
 Each type of instruction